-Below is a distance formula calculator, which will calculate the straight line or Euclidean distance between two points.
-It works for (easier to reason through) 1, 2, or 3 dimensions, plus 4, 5, and 6 dimensions as well.
+Below is a distance formula calculator, which computes the straight line (Euclidean) distance between two points.
+It works for 1 through 6 dimensions.

 Distance Calculator